libreswan/libreswan/mk/README.md

 - switch to vfork

-The following are querks with /testing:
+The following are quirks with /testing:

 - don't have /etc/ipsec.conf refer to /testing